socialimpactlab/socialimpactlab.github.io/_posts/2014-09-02-welcome-to-SIMLab.markdown

 Different sectors need different people to advocate for inclusive technologies in their work - our projects team has assembled subject-matter experts in fields ranging from radio to legal, and worked with organizations to help them not only implement the Frontline suite of products in their work, but to identify and follow best practice in doing so.

-Meanwhile, FrontlineSMS has gone from strength to strength - over 200,000 downloads since we released the redesigned version in summer 2012, an Android app to support easier set-up wherever you are in the world, and a new cloud-hosted version that will take the FrontlineSMS project into sustainability.
+Meanwhile, FrontlineSMS has gone from strength to strength: over 200,000 downloads since we released the redesigned version in summer 2012, an Android app to support easier set-up wherever you are in the world, and a new cloud-hosted version that will take the FrontlineSMS project into sustainability.
 We’ve achieved a great deal.

 Effectively, we’ve built a software company and a consultancy, together under one roof.
 Now, in order for each team to maximize their potential, we’re reorganizing.